leesangjun1903/NLP-and-Audio/LLM/readme.md

 - SUPER-NATURALINSTRUCTIONS: Generalization via Declarative Instructions on 1600+ NLP Tasks
 - UL2: Unifying Language Learning Paradigms
 - Galactica: A Large Language Model for Science
+- CodeGeeX: A Pre-Trained Model for Code Generation with Multilingual Benchmarking on HumanEval-X